Use Career Search to find out more about a job. Includes wages, where the jobs are, vacancies and much more.

 Teachers are paid according to pay scales which are updated by the Government every September.
 Qualified teachers start on the ‘main’ pay scale and each year will move up the scale depending on performance.

-The teaching salaries below are approximates based on Pay scales for England and Wales 2016/2017.
+The teaching salaries below are approximates based on Teachers' pay ranges for England and Wales 2018/2019.
 If you teach in London the salary scales are higher.

 In addition to the basic salary, teachers may also receive Teaching and learning responsibility (TLR) payments depending on their additional specialist duties.